Job Search Toolkit

 Work-Life Equation Podcasts

-by Bright Horizons.
-These are informative podcasts (about 20-25 minutes) about parenting, caregiving, and balancing work with everyday life.
+By Bright Horizons, these informative podcasts (20-25 minutes) cover topics related to parenting, caregiving, and balancing work with everyday life.

 A combination aptitude assessment and insight tool for matching your skillset with in-demand careers.
 As an added bonus, your assessment includes tips for talking about your strengths on a resume or in an interview.